madaboutbrighton/bulkcp/README.md

 #### Dry run `-n `  `--dry-run `

-Perform a trial run with **no changes** being made to the filesystem.
-Verbose output will be shown printed to the terminal.
+Perform a trial run with **no changes** being made to the file system.
+Verbose output will be printed to the terminal.

 #### No header `--no-header `